 (Away Team Median Points Allowed + League Average Point Score)/2=D

 From here, (A+B+C+D)/2 will give you a rough estimate of the total points you expect to be scored in the game.
-Of course this model is far too simplistic to yield long term profit.
-No matter how simple the sport, you'll need to find other adjustments to make.
-The unfortunate news is if handicapping totals was easy, the market would dry up and there would be no profit left.
-Depending how ambitious you are this might actually be good news.
+Of course this model is far too simplistic to yield long-term profit.
+No matter how simple the sport, you'll need to make other adjustments.
+The unfortunate news is that if handicapping totals were easy, the market would dry up and there would be no profit left.
+Depending on how ambitious you are, this might actually be good news.

 Rather than learning how to price totals, a better strategy for the ambitious beginner is learning predictive modeling.
-This is a topic written about in SBR moderator Justin7's book, Conquering Risk: Attacking Vegas and Wall Street by Elihu D. Feustel.
-This book is available on Amazon, and while not written for the sharpest of sharps, it's an excellent book for those needing the advanced fundamentals.
-Now for those who don't want to wait for the book, I will continue this article with more helpful advice on total betting.
+There's a written article in SBR moderator Justin7's book, Conquering Risk: Attacking Vegas and Wall Street by Elihu D. Feustel.
+It is available on Amazon, and while not written for the sharpest of sharps, it's excellent for those needing advanced fundamentals.
+Now for those who don't want to wait for the book, we continue with more helpful advice on total betting.